Hidilyn Diaz

 In her early weightlifting years, she was a bronze medalist in the 2007 SEA Games in Thailand and achieved 10th place at the 2006 Asian Games in the 53-kilogram class.
 While she was a student and representing Universidad de Zamboanga, she won two golds and one silver in the Asian Youth/Junior Weightlifting Championship held in Jeonju, South Korea.

 She competed in the 2008 Summer Olympics, where she was the youngest competitor in the women's 58-kg category.

 In the 2016 Summer Olympics, Diaz won the silver medal in the women's 53-kg weight division, the first Filipino to win a medal in a non-boxing event since 1936 and ending the Philippines' 20-year Olympic medal drought.

-On July 26, 2021, at the 2020 Summer Olympics for the women's 55 kg category for weightlifting, Diaz won the first ever gold medal for the Philippines, setting Olympic records for the 55 kg division in the clean and jerk at 127 kg and in the total at 224 kg.
+At the 2020 Summer Olympics, Diaz became the country's first Olympic gold medalist.
+She also set Olympic records for the 55 kg division in the clean and jerk at 127 kg and in the total at 224 kg.

 Early life and education

-Hidilyn Diaz is the fifth of six children of Eduardo and Emelita Diaz.
+Hidilyn Francisco Diaz is the fifth of six children of Eduardo and Emelita (née Francisco) Diaz.
 Her father was a tricycle driver before becoming a farmer and a fisherman.
 She grew up wanting to be a banker and trying several sports, like basketball and volleyball.
 Her cousin, Allen Jayfrus Diaz, taught her the basics of weightlifting.

-She attended the Zamboanga A.E.
+Diaz attended the Zamboanga A.E.
 Colleges (later Universidad de Zamboanga; UZ) for her high school studies under a scholarship.
-In college, she pursued a bachelor's degree in computer science in the same school.
-However, Diaz stopped attending the university as a third year irregular student as she found her degree unsuitable for her.
+In college, she pursued a bachelor's degree in computer science at the same school.
+She then stopped attending the university as a third year irregular student as she found her degree unsuitable for her.
 She also claimed that it distracted her training.
 After her success in the 2016 Olympics, Diaz decided to continue her tertiary education and intended to pursue a degree related to sports in Manila.

 In January 2017, Diaz received a scholarship to study business management at De La Salle-College of Saint Benilde.

-In 2019, Diaz went on a leave of absence for her schooling as she had focused on Olympic Preparation after winning the Asian Games.

-In 2020, Diaz had re-enrolled into online classes since the Summer Olympics had been postponed to July 2021.
+In 2019, Diaz took a leave of absence from her schooling while she focused on preparation for the Olympics after winning the Asian Games.
+In 2020, Diaz re-enrolled into online classes because the 2020 Summer Olympics were postponed to July 2021 due to the COVID-19 pandemic.

+In July 2023, Diaz graduated from Saint Benilde and earned her business management degree.

+In October 2024, Diaz enrolled in a short course, the Athlete Career Transition Sports Ethics and Integrity at KU Leuven in partnership with the International Olympic Committee Solidarity in Belgium.